timnox/timnox.github.io/readme.md

-# Your Band Website - Management Guide
+# Band Website - Management Guide

 This website is designed to be very easy to update.
 You only need to edit **one file** to change almost everything on the site: `js/config.js`.